veillette/p5bots/src/p5bots-server/README.md

 you may have to adjust [the board declaration in `quicktest.js`](example/quicktest.js#L53).

 Either use the port you noted down in setup, assuming you haven't moved the board, or check out the console, where we are listing the ports via the serial command.
-The one that looks like `/dev/cu.*` is likely the one you need.
+The communications port, 'COM', with the largest number is likely the one you need.

 ### Installing via NPM
 If when installing the package you get something like: